 See this blog post for a detailed guide on creating adaptive ggplot2 color scales with color interpolation.

-To apply a color scale for all plots in a document and avoid
+Use a color scale consistently for multiple plots in a document

 library("ggplot2")